 Because of the $75,000 limit on damages imposed by the Warsaw Convention and Montreal Protocol, injured passengers (or those bringing suit on their behalf) may seek to show that an airplane accident and subsequent aviation injuries were caused by “willful misconduct” on behalf of the airline, making the liability limits of the Warsaw Convention and Montreal Protocol inapplicable.
 For example, in the case of the bombing of a Pan American flight over Lockerbie, Scotland in 1988, a United States federal court held that the $75,000 limit did not apply because the failure of the airline to comply with anti-terrorist security procedures constituted “willful misconduct”.

 For cases not involving strict liability, proving negligence on the part of employees of the airline, the manufacturer of the aircraft, its component parts, or maintenance crews is difficult; particularly since records, data, and the cause of the crash may be inconclusive.
-In order to prove negligence or product defect, The Law Offices of Victor Dante, PA must undertake an exhaustive review of all factors involved in the aviation injury case.
+In order to prove negligence or product defect, The Dante Law Firm, P.A., must undertake an exhaustive review of all factors involved in the aviation injury case.
 There can be many causes of an aircraft accident and subsequent aviation injuries, though usually the first cause examined is whether there was pilot error.
 Other causes of aircraft accidents and aviation injuries can include defective design or faulty manufactured parts of the aircraft, failure to adequately maintain or repair the aircraft, failure of one or more of the component parts of the aircraft, and extreme weather conditions.

 In an airplane crash or aviation accident not involving an airline or other common carrier, the legal rules are usually very similar to those of an automobile accident and subsequent personal injury claim.
 Unlike airline common carriers, which are held to a higher standard of care, owners and operators of private aircraft are required to exercise ordinary care in operating an aircraft.